We're Your Well Pump, Water Heater & Water Softener Professionals!

 * First Name * Last Name * Phone Need service for: Email

-Low Water Pressure in your Merton Home?
+Low Water Pressure in your Merton House?

 Maybe yes … or no.

-So will running water for hours on end, such as filling a pool or watering grass.
-These activities can lower the underground water table which, if it drops too far, can cause the water-cooled pump to overheat.
+So will running water for hours in a row, such as filling a pool or watering grass.
+These pursuits can lower the underground water table which, if it goes down too far, can cause the water-cooled pump to overheat.

 The problem might be a clogged iron filter – again, for Merton homes with high iron content in water.